FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 and confidentiality of any provisioning data exchanged in the tunnel.
-Similarly, if provisioning is done in a captive portal outside of EAP, EAP-TLS permits the EAP peer to run a full EAP authentication session while having nothing more than a few certification authorities (CAs) locally configured.
+Similarly, if provisioning is done in a captive portal outside of EAP, EAP-TLS permits the EAP peer to run a full EAP authentication session while having nothing more than a few certificate authorities (CAs) locally configured.

 ## EAP-TLS